Seminole Wars: East Florida (east side of Apalachicola River)

 Jackson gathered his forces at Fort Scott in March 1818, including 800 U.S. Army regulars, 1,000 Tennessee volunteers, 1,000 Georgia militia, and about 1,400 friendly Lower Creek warriors (under command of Brigadier General William McIntosh, a Creek chief).
-On March 15, Jackson's army entered Florida, marching down the banks of the Apalachicola River.
+On 15 March, Jackson's army entered Florida, marching down the banks of the Apalachicola River.
 When they reached the site of the Negro Fort, Jackson had his men construct a new fort, Fort Gadsden.
 The army then set out for the Mikasuki villages around Lake Miccosukee.
-The Indian town of Anhaica (today's Tallahassee) was burned on March 31, and the town of Miccosukee was taken the next day.
+The Indian town of Anhaica (today's Tallahassee) was burned on 31 March, and the town of Miccosukee was taken the next day.
 More than 300 Indian homes were destroyed.
-Jackson then turned south, reaching Fort St. Marks (San Marcos) on April 6.
+Jackson then turned south, reaching Fort St. Marks (San Marcos) on 6 April.

 Upon reaching St. Marks, Jackson wrote to the commandant of the fort, Don Francisco Caso y Luengo, to tell him that he had invaded Florida at the President's instruction.
 He wrote that after capturing the wife of Chief Chennabee, she had testified to the Seminoles retrieving ammunition from the fort.
 He explained that, because of this, the fort had already been taken over by the people living in the Mekasukian towns he had just destroyed and to prevent that from happening again, the fort would have to be guarded by American troops.
-He justified this on the "principal of self defense."
-By claiming that through this action he was a "Friend of Spain," Jackson was attempting to take possession of St. Marks by convincing the Spanish that they were allies with the American army against the Seminoles.
+He justified this on the "principle of self defense."
+By claiming that through this action he was a "Friend of Spain", Jackson was attempting to take possession of St. Marks by convincing the Spanish that they were allies with the American army against the Seminoles.
 Luengo responded, agreeing that he and Jackson were allies but denying the story that Chief Chennabee's wife had told, claiming that the Seminoles had not taken ammunition from or possession of the fort.
 He expressed to Jackson that he was worried about the challenges he would face if he allowed American troops to occupy the fort without first getting authorization from Spain.
-Despite Leungo asking him not to occupy the fort, Jackson seized St. Marks on April 7.
-There he found Alexander George Arbuthnot, a Scottish trader working out of the Bahamas.
+Despite Luengo asking him not to occupy the fort, Jackson seized St. Marks on 7 April.
+There he found Alexander George Arbuthnot, a Scottish trader based out of the Bahamas.
 He traded with the Indians in Florida and had written letters to British and American officials on behalf of the Indians.
 He was rumored to be selling guns to the Indians and to be preparing them for war.
 He probably was selling guns, since the main trade item of the Indians was deer skins, and they needed guns to hunt the deer.

 Two Indian leaders, Josiah Francis (Hillis Hadjo), a Red Stick Creek also known as the "Prophet" (not to be confused with Tenskwatawa), and Homathlemico, had been captured when they had gone out to an American ship flying the Union Flag that had anchored off of St. Marks.
 As soon as Jackson arrived at St. Marks, the two Indians were brought ashore and hanged without trial.